East and West Kent cricket teams: Matches

 On 25 and 26 June 1783, a match at Sevenoaks Vine involved "West Kent with Harris, Stevens and Bedster versus East Kent".
 East Kent won this by 2 wickets.
 A curious condition of the match was that Lumpy Stevens, generally reckoned the outstanding bowler of the time, "was not to bowl, by agreement".
 This would have severely handicapped his team, which lost the match, as he was not a good batsman and so, as Haygarth says, "not much use as a given man".
-Stephen Amherst, who was a Maidstone man and the patron of later West Kent teams, played in this match for the East.
+Stephen Amherst, who was a Maidstone man and the patron of later West Kent, played in this match for the East.

 Amherst had become a match organiser by the start of the 1789 season and led his team to a five-wicket victory against that of Mann at Coxheath on 22 and 23 May.
 A contemporary report in the Maidstone Journal describes the game as "Sir H. Mann with a select eleven of the County against S. Amherst, Esq. and the County at large, for 100 guineas".
 The ACS calls the match "Sir H. Mann v S. Amherst".
-However, the next Mann-Amherst match on 29 and 30 June, also at Coxheath, is called "East Kent v West Kent with each side having 4 gm".
+However, the next Mann-Amherst match on 29 and 30 June, also at Coxheath, is called "East Kent v West Kent with each team having 4 gm".
 This follows Haygarth, whose title is "East Kent with Boorman and Four of Hampshire versus West Kent with Four of Surrey".
 East Kent won by 8 runs and Haygarth confirms Mann and Amherst as respective managers.
 The guest players in this match were John Boorman, Richard Purchase, John Small, David Harris and Tom Taylor for the East and Billy Beldham, Harry Walker, Tom Walker and John Wells for the West.
 Apart from a couple of changes in the East Kent lineup, the same teams met again at Coxheath on 4 and 5 August, East Kent winning by 57 runs.

 The final match between Amherst's West and Mann's East took place at Bishopsbourne from 7 to 11 September 1790.
 Haygarth called it "East Kent with Purchase versus West Kent".
 West Kent won by 130 runs.
 Sir Horatio Mann became MP for Sandwich in 1790 and reduced his involvement in cricket.
-The match in September 1790 is the last East Kent v.
-West Kent match that can be considered a major fixture.
+The match in September 1790 was the last important East Kent v.
+West Kent fixture.